webpack-contrib/css-loader/README.md

 };
 ```

-CamelCase is recommended for local selectors.
-They are easier to use within the imported JS module.
+CamelCase naming is recommended for local selectors, as it simplifies usage in imported JS modules.

-You can use `:local(#someId)`, but this is not recommended.
-Use classes instead of ids.
+Although you can use `:local(#someId)`, but this is not recommended.
+Prefer classes instead of IDs for modular styling.

 ##### `Composing`

-When declaring a local classname you can compose a local class from another local classname.
+When declaring a local class name, you can compose it from one or more other local class names.

 ```css
 :local(.className) {